AI Use Cases/Manufacturing

 Automated Workflow Execution

 For HR teams, this shifts workflow from manual screening to exception-based review.
 The AI flags top-ranked candidates with confidence scores and explains which certifications, years of relevant experience, or compliance background drove the ranking.
 HR retains full control - approving, rejecting, or re-weighting criteria before candidates move to phone screening or technical assessment.
-Recruiters spend 45 minutes instead of 6 hours weekly on resume triage, freeing capacity to conduct deeper interviews with qualified candidates and build relationships with passive talent in tight labor markets.
+The design target: recruiters spend 45 minutes instead of 6 hours weekly on resume triage, freeing capacity to conduct deeper interviews with qualified candidates and build relationships with passive talent in tight labor markets.

 A Systems-Level Fix